Post

 It is common to have the JSON file not correctly formatted.
 Use this page to verify your JSON file: https://jsonformatter.curiousconcept.com/

-• It will notify you of any errors if they exist
+• It will notify of any existing errors.

 Formatter